 - Apart from calorie burning, exercise makes it easier for us to fall asleep.
 It also improves symptoms of sleep apnea and insomnia.
 Even light exercise like brisk walking for ten minutes can get the ball rolling in your court.

 - Your daytime eating habits can have a big role to play in determining your sleep quality.
 Caffeine and nicotine are known to cause sleep problems, especially when taken prior to bedtime.
 Thus, these need to be avoided at all costs.
 Also, try to avoid having a heavy dinner within two hours of bedtime.
 Stomach trouble and heartburn might be caused by a direct effect of acidic or spicy food consumption.
 Contrary to popular belief, alcohol might interfere with your normal sleep cycle once you drowse off.
 Drinking excess fluid might pave the way for frequent bathroom trips at night thus hampering your sleep.
 Thus, it is advisable to avoid drinking too much liquid in the evening.
 Consumption of refined carbohydrates like white rice, bread and pasta might trigger wakefulness during the night, thus pulling you out from restorative stages of sleep.

 - Excessive stress and anxiety can make it extremely difficult to fall asleep.
 If it gets too much then you can opt for professional help.
 Otherwise, try to maintain your calmness and composure throughout the day and proceed with a positive outlook towards everything.
 This is bound to cheer you up and help you sleep better.

-- You can make use of latex mattress to ensure a good night’s sleep, and prevent back aches.
+- You can make use of a latex mattress to ensure a good night’s sleep, and prevent backaches.

-So, start experiment with the tips mentioned above to find out what works best for you.
+So, start experimenting with the tips mentioned above to find out what works best for you.